 This is a simple guide to get your jobs up and running.
 For more advanced Slurm features, see the Slurm User Guide for Beta.
 If you are familiar with using the resource manager Torque, you may find the migrating from Torque to Slurm guide useful.

 The sbatch command is used to submit a batch script to Slurm.
 It is designed to reject the job at submission time if there are requests or constraints that Slurm cannot fulfill as specified.
 This gives the user the opportunity to examine the job request and resubmit it with the necessary corrections.
 To submit a batch script simply run the following from a shared file system; those include your home directory, /scratch, and any directory under /nfs that you can normally use in a job on Flux.
+Output will be sent to this working directory (jobName-jobID.log).
 Do not submit jobs from /tmp or any of its subdirectories.

 $ sbatch myJob.sh